Love Does Not Keep Record of Wrongs

 What Love Does Instead: Love Believes (அன்பு என்ன செய்கிறது: அன்பு விசுவாசிக்கிறது)

 Paul does not stop at verse 5.
-He continues:
+He continues with a powerful description of love's response:

 "Love bears all things, believes all things, hopes all things, endures all things." — 1 Corinthians 13:7 (NKJV)